laylawu2/castleShopper/README.md

 ## Technology

 Castle Shopper is written primarily in Javascript.
 We chose ReactJS, an effective and modular framework for the front end, in combination with libraries such as React Redux and React Router.
-For the back end, PostgreSQL is a clear choice for sophisticated modeling, and safe and effective data storage and interaction.
-We also used ExpressJS for routing, and Mocha and Chai for unit testing.
+For the back end, PostgreSQL database is a clear choice for sophisticated modeling, and effective data storage and interaction.
+We also used ExpressJSto manage users' requests, and Mocha and Chai to conduct unit testing.